one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 ### Step-3:

-In the `docker-compose.yml` file, you would see that the variables used like `${APPLICATION_PORT_ON_DOCKER_HOST}`, `${APPLICATION_PORT_ON_CONTAINER}`,
+In the `docker-compose.yml` and `docker-compose-gradle.yml` files, you would see that the variables used like `${APPLICATION_PORT_ON_DOCKER_HOST}`, `${APPLICATION_PORT_ON_CONTAINER}`,
 and `${DB_PORT_ON_CONTAINER}`.
 One might think(people new to docker) how do we pass values to